Getsov/Motorsport-Events-Server/README.md

   Body: JSON-formatted data

 Approve event, event's `isApproved` property can be changed to true or false, only admin can approve event!
 If event is approved, `isApproved` property will be changed to true.
-Request body will expect `isApproved` property with boolean value.
+Request body will expect `isApproved` property with boolean value
 - **Method:** `PUT`
 - **Endpont:** `/events/approveDisapproveEvent/:id`
   Headers: `Content-Type: application/json`